Load Balancer – System Design Interview Question

 How to Use Load Balancing During System Design Interviews?

 In your system design interview, you’ll be asked some sort of scalability question where you’ll have to explain how load balancers help distribute the traffic and how it ensures scalability and availability of services in your application.
-The overall concept which you need to keep in mind from this article is…
+The overall concept that you need to keep in mind from this article is…

-- A load balancer enables elastic scalability which improves performance and throughput of data.
+- A load balancer enables elastic scalability which improves the performance and throughput of data.
 It allows you to keep many copies of data (redundancy) to ensure the availability of the system.
-In case if a server goes down or fails you’ll have the backup to restore the services.
+In case a server goes down or fails you’ll have the backup to restore the services.

 - Load balancers can be placed at any software layer.